 Bowling Our current host camp comes with a new (okay, it’s two years old) bowling alley, complete with four shiny automated lanes, and we’re looking for someone who knows their way around the pins to help our Campers hit those strikes!
 If you have experience in league bowling or teaching, we’d love to hear from you.
 The ability to offer some instruction/coaching and/or review the rules, scoring, etc. is helpful, but these positions will primarily just involve just organizing and supervising those who come to bowl, as well as managing the equipment and lanes.
 You must be able to make all skill levels feel welcomed and excited to bowl.
 Prior teaching/coaching experience is not required, but you must be enthusiastic, knowledgeable, personable, and excited about the joys of bowling.
 Several positions are available, and some late-night shifts (10:30pm to 12:30am) may be required.
 (Staff II, Staff IV)

 Camp Store Assistant Our on-site Camp Store sells t-shirts, mugs, and other ‘Camp’ Camp souvenirs and other fun (queer) stuff, and we’re looking for folx to join our friendly and efficient Camp Store team.
 Retail experience is preferred, but not required; however, you must be technologically savvy enough to quickly learn our point-of-sale (register) iPad app to accurately ring up Camper purchases.
 Excellent people and organizational skills are a must, and you must be able to handle heavy lifting (25-50 lbs).
-(Staff II, Staff IV)
+(Staff II)

 Dining Hall Team We need enthusiastic team players to help make sure that three daily feedings of 200+ hungry Campers go off without a hitch!
 Duties include bussing tables with a smile, serving (non-alcoholic) beverages, and assisting with cleaning the dining hall before and after each meal.
 (Staff II, Staff IV)

 Driver Be the all-important first-impression of ‘Camp’ Camp!
 You’ll pick-up Campers at the airport, bus & train stations, greet them with a smile, and help them with their luggage.
 During the week, drivers also run errands, drive Campers to off-site activities throughout the week (if/as needed), and driving golf cart shuttles around the grounds between activity periods.
 On the last day of Camp, you’ll then return Campers to Portland transportation hubs.
 Proof of current/valid Driver’s License and a copy of your driving record obtained from your state DMV are required.
 You must be good with directions and comfortable driving a 12-passenger van on the curvy back roads of rural Maine and in city traffic alike.
-(Staff II, Staff IV; Staff I, as a supplement to/in combination with another Staff position)
+(Staff II; Staff I, as a supplement to/in combination with another Staff position)

 LGBTQ History Instructor Many of our Campers are eager learn more about Queer History, so we are seeking an instructor who can put together a class (or series of classes, preferably stand-alone sessions) where Campers can explore and discuss important LGBTQ figures, activists, and events.
 An experienced Queer Studies or History teacher is ideal, but we are open to proposals from anyone who has a solid knowledge of and passion for our collective LGBTQ history – or even on a specific topic within the queer community’s rich history.
 (Past classes in this “special topics” category have included “Today’s Trans Youth,” “Leather History,” and “Spotlight on ’70’s Sisterhood.”)
 (Staff I or Staff II; “special topics” option available as a supplement to/in combination with another Staff position)